marcokuang/e-commerce/ticketing/README.md

 console.log(testClass.address); // Compiler error: 'address' is private and only accessible within class 'TestClass'. console.log(testClass.city);
 ```

-* `interface` and abstract classes to ensure code reusability
+- `interface` and abstract classes to ensure code reusability

-  * TS interface describes the structure of an object or a group of values, and enforce the "contract" to implement correctly
+  - TS interface describes the structure of an object or a group of values, and enforce the "contract" to implement correctly
-    * loose coupling
+    - loose coupling
-    * set up a contract between different classes
+    - set up a contract between different classes
-    * Best when we have very different objects that we want to work together
+    - Best when we have very different objects that we want to work together
-  * TS abstract classes
+  - TS abstract classes
-    * Strong coupling
+    - Strong coupling
-    * Best when we are trying to build up the definition of an object -- set up requirements for subclasses
+    - Best when we are trying to build up the definition of an object -- set up requirements for subclasses
-    * It CANNOT be instantiated
+    - It CANNOT be instantiated
-  * Difference: TS interface does not exist at runtime, TS abstract class exists at runtime, yet it's an incomplete implementation
+  - Difference: TS interface does not exist at runtime, TS abstract class exists at runtime, yet it's an incomplete implementation
-    * Can use `instanceof` checks: TS abstract class will create a class object when translated to JS
+    - Can use `instanceof` checks: TS abstract class will create a class object when translated to JS
-  * Summary: Always reach out for interfaces first, and use abstract classes when we want to "inject" functionality to a similar class
+  - Summary: Always reach out for interfaces first, and use abstract classes when we want to "inject" functionality to a similar class

-* Generics in TS
+- Generics in TS

-  * Think of these `<T, U>` as being some arguments to the function of model
+  - Think of these `<T, U>` as being some arguments to the function of model

-* Tell TS to manually specify the type of the variable: `const buff = (await scryptAsync(*password*, salt, 64)) as Buffer`.
+- Tell TS to manually specify the type of the variable: `const buff = (await scryptAsync(*password*, salt, 64)) as Buffer`.
 Now the `buff` will be recognized as `Buffer` type

-  * Also, use `!` after a variable name to tell TS that the variable is already defined. e.g. `process.env.JWT_KEY!`
+  - Also, use `!` after a variable name to tell TS that the variable is already defined. e.g. `process.env.JWT_KEY!`

-* `toJSON()`
+- `toJSON()`

-  * In JavaScript, the [`JSON.stringify()` function looks for functions named `toJSON` in the object being serialized.
+  - In JavaScript, the [`JSON.stringify()` function looks for functions named `toJSON` in the object being serialized.
 If an object has a `toJSON` function, `JSON.stringify()` calls `toJSON()` and serializes the return value from `toJSON()` instead.

-* When introducing new property on object with existing types, augment the definition of the existing type by a `declare` block.
+- When introducing new property on object with existing types, augment the definition of the existing type by a `declare` block.

-  * ```typescript
+  - ```typescript
     /**
      * Augment/update the existing Request type by using a declare block.
      */
-    declare global{
+    declare global {
-      namespace Express{
+      namespace Express {
         interface Request {
           currentUser?: UserPayload;
         }